 While use of a Living Trust for holding title to property should result in the avoidance of a probate regarding all assets held by the Trust, one or more of the following actions may need to be taken regarding the Trust:

 - Acceptance by Successor Trustee.
 If Decedent was the sole Trustee of his/her Living Trust, then the next appointed Trustee needs to accept in writing his/her position as Trustee and take the following actions as regards every asset held by the Trust:

 - A certified copy of Decedent’s death certificate.

 - A copy of the Trust provisions appointing the successor Trustee and providing for his/her succession.

 - A copy of the successor Trustee’s acceptance as Successor Trustee.

 - Pour-Over of Property into the Trust.
-If any of Descendant’s property remains outside of the Trust and is to be transferred to the Trust following Descendant’s death, then the Trustee needs to oversee that transfer, for example:
+If any of Decedent’s property remains outside of the Trust and is to be transferred to the Trust following Decedent’s death, then the Trustee needs to oversee that transfer, for example:

 - For probate assets that are personal property and whose value does not exceed $100,000: Use a Personal Property Affidavit to make the transfers.

-- For other probate assets: Receive their transfer from Descendant’s Personal Representative.
+- For other probate assets: Receive their transfer from Decedent’s Personal Representative.

 - For assets subject to a death beneficiary designation (eg, IRA, life insurance, or employee benefit proceeds): Apply to the property holder to make the transfer.